IntegrierBar/InverseMagneticBillards/README.md

 ## Compiling the Project
 Detailed explenation can be found in the official Godot docs (https://docs.godotengine.org/en/3.5/tutorials/export/exporting_projects.html)

-When compiling for web, make sure the export type is set to GDNative

 Open the project with Godot (Godot/project.godot).
 First add the export templates by clicking "Editor->Manage Export Templates" and downloading them.

 Then click on project->Export
 Add the export target if it is not already there and click "Export Project"

+When compiling for web, make sure the export type is set to GDNative.